damsgithub/myzuka-club-rich.py/README.md

 # myzuka-club-rich.py

+If Myzuka is down, you can try this new grabber: https://github.com/damsgithub/musify-club-rich.py

 Command line Myzuka downloader, features included:
 * Cover downloading
 * Windows (powershell or cmd prompt) and Linux support